obsidiansystems/ledger-app-tezos/README.md

     be necessary if you re-install the app, or if you have a different paired Ledger device that you are using to bake for the first time.

-  * Have the baking app sign a self-delegation.
-This is explained in the next section.

 ### Registering as a Delegate

+*Note: The ledger device will not sign this operation unless you have already setup the device to bake using the command in the previous section.*

 In order to bake from the Ledger Nano S account you need to register the key as a delegate.
 This is formally done by delegating the account to itself.
 As a